memorisecodead/DesignPatterns/README.md

 ## Design patterns
 ---
-Examples of design patterns on C++ language
+Examples of design patterns on C++ language.